smiletrl/algorithm/README.md

 # Algorithm

 This holds algorithms I practiced in programming, mainly for problems at https://leetcode.com.
+All problems are solved in Go, but sometime I'm curious about other languages performance, so there might be additional Python/Rust solution as well as Go solution for particular problems.

 # Structure